Siddhesh19991/Advanced_Data_Mining/README.md

 The following repo contains the lab work for the course "Advanced Data Mining" (732A75) in the Statistics and Machine Learning division at Linköping University.

-The following data mining tasks were doing using the Weka software.
+The following data mining tasks were done using the **Weka** software.

 - Lab 1: Clustering Analysis